 Operating System

 I use GNU/Linux for my personal computing.
-Right now I am using Xubuntu (Ubuntu with XFCE desktop environment).
+Right now I am using Ubuntu Unity.
 In the past I have used:

 - Ubuntu